scaleoutsystems/ultralytics-implementation-in-fedn-tutorial/README.md

 - For YOLOv8l (large), rename the file to `yolov8l.yaml`
 - For YOLOv8x (extra large), rename the file to `yolov8x.yaml`

+### Number of local epochs
+The number of local epochs each client will train for can be set in the `client_config.yaml` file.
+This file contains the configurations for the client environments, such as the number of local epochs, and batch size.
+You can adjust these configurations to suit each client's hardware and training requirements.

 ##  Step 6: Building the compute package
 Once you’ve completed all the configurations, you can build the compute package by running the following command: